 Go for a quick dip, or simply float your way along wooded river banks down to the Welsh Wildlife Centre & Nature Reserve.
 This swim really is secluded, and you will be truly immersed in nature.
 Look up at the tree canopies… you might be lucky enough to spot a Kingfisher or an Otter along the way!

 Be aware that there are some sections of this river where you can’t get out easily, so you will need to be a confident swimmer!
 You also need to ensure you are not disturbing the wildlife.
 Check out the Top of the Woods Galmping campsite - A Guide to Help You Enjoy Wild Swimming Sustainability in Pembrokeshire.

 If you need a refuel stop head to The Glasshouse Café at the Wildlife Centre and treat yourself to tasty locally sourced food, have a wonder around the Wildlife Centre, meet the giant badger and get lost in their living willow maze.

-The Secret Waterfall at Ffynnone Woods (Approx. 2 Miles from TOTW, 30 mins walk)
+Waterfall at Ffynnone Woods (Approx. 2 Miles from the campsite 30 mins walk)

-This is a truly magical little spot and you can walk straight from TOTW!
+This is a truly magical little spot and you can walk straight from Top of the Woods campsite.
 Just ask for our Secret Waterfall Trail Map or download here.